npm/rfcs/accepted/0042-isolated-mode.md

 When workspaces can successfully use code of a package without having a dependency on it, people forget to declare their dependencies.
 This leads to situations where updating the dependencies of one workspace breaks a seemingly unrelated workspace.

 It is worth noting that static code analysis tools can help significantly reduce the frequency of these mistakes.
-While static code analysis tools are probably sufficient for small projects, they are not for large projects. "pure-mode" not only helps get the dependencies right but also _proves_ that the dependencies are correct.
+While static code analysis tools are probably sufficient for small projects, they are not for large projects. "isolated-mode" not only helps get the dependencies right but also _proves_ that the dependencies are correct.
 This proof is essential to build trustable build systems which use caching, scoped installations.

 ### Duplication